Carbon monoxide: Production

 Thermal combustion is the most common source for carbon monoxide.
 Carbon monoxide is produced from the partial oxidation of carbon-containing compounds; it forms when there is not enough oxygen to produce carbon dioxide (CO_{2}), such as when operating a stove or an internal combustion engine in an enclosed space.
-For example, during World War II, a gas mixture including carbon monoxide was used to keep motor vehicles running in parts of the world where gasoline and diesel fuel were scarce.
-External (with a few exceptions) charcoals or wood gas generators were fitted, and the mixture of atmospheric nitrogen, hydrogen, carbon monoxide, and small amounts of other gases produced by gasification was piped to a gas mixer.
-The gas mixture produced by this process is known as wood gas.

 A large quantity of CO byproduct is formed during the oxidative processes for the production of chemicals.
 For this reason, the process off-gases have to be purified.

 Many methods have been developed for carbon monoxide production.

 Industrial production

 A major industrial source of CO is producer gas, a mixture containing mostly carbon monoxide and nitrogen, formed by combustion of carbon in air at high temperature when there is an excess of carbon.
 In an oven, air is passed through a bed of coke.
 The initially produced CO_{2} equilibrates with the remaining hot carbon to give CO.
 The reaction of CO_{2} with carbon to give CO is described as the Boudouard reaction.
 Above 800 °C, CO is the predominant product: